OCR-D/spec/web_api.md

 There are three main sections in the configuration file.

-1. `process_queue`: it contains the `address` and `port`, where the Process Queue was deployed, or will be deployed with the specified `credentials`.
+1. `process_queue`: it contains the `address` and `port`, where the Process Queue is deployed, or will be deployed with the specified `credentials`.
 If the `ssh` property is presented, the Processing Server will try to connect to the `address` via `ssh` with provided `username` and `password` and deploy [RabbitMQ](https://www.rabbitmq.com/) at the specified `port`.
 The remote machine must have [Docker](https://www.docker.com/) installed since the deployment